bitbar/test-samples/appium/sample-scripts/python/README.md

    Cloud](https://cloud.testdroid.com/) UI.

 * *testdroid_project* - the project name in Testdroid Cloud.
-Each project must have a unique name, which can be modified (in Cloud)
+Each project's name is unique.
+A project's name can be modified later on if needed.

 * *testdroid_testrun* - name of this test run inside of `testdroid_project`.
-Each test run can have it's own name (eg. date + time)
+Each test run can have the same name, but it is recommended to set it dynamically (e.g. with timestamp or device name).
+If no test run name is given, the system automatically names it in "Test Run x".

 * *testdroid_app* - name of the app uploaded using `upload.py`
   script.
 Example filename could be